Sales Objections Webinar w/Michael Pedone

 - True objection

 A “false objection” is a red herring.
 Meaning it’s not the real objection.
-Have you ever been given an objection that you handled expertly, and then the prospect came back and said, “Yeah, uh, I’m still not ready to buy – let me think it over”?
+Have you ever been given an objection that you handled expertly, and then the prospect returned and said, “Yeah, uh, I’m still not ready to buy – let me think it over”?
 If so, you were given a red herring and fell for it.
-This video will show you how to avoid that from happening again.

 A “true objection” is something that is standing in the way of you closing the sale.
 True objections mean “solve this, and I’m in!”.